 The digestive system will not absorb vitamins and other nutrients efficiently while alcohol circulates throughout the body.
 Over time, this will lead to malnutrition.

-Other factors that contribute to wet brain include:
+Other factors that contribute to alcohol-related brain damage include:

 - eating disorders such as anorexia